lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

-In this post we'll discuss how having the way users write code in mind affects the design of programming languages, and how it affected our own decisions when designing the langauage for Lamdu.
+In this post we'll discuss how having the way users write code in mind affects the design of programming languages, and how it affected our own decisions when designing the language for Lamdu.

 We will start by discussing a feature called
 [named parameters]((https://en.wikipedia.org/wiki/Named_parameter))